 BKIND.
 Oh.
 My.
 God.
 I love, no I want, no I need everything that these people have.
 I want to work for them, be with them, keep stalking them on Instagram.

 Ranavat Botanics True story: I am riding the 2 train in Brooklyn, New York.
 The woman sitting next to me turns and says: “Excuse my language, but you smell delicious!”.
 Surprised but still witty, I said:”Excuse?
 This is the best compliment ever!”.
 It took me a while to realize that it was Ranavat’s Mighty Majesty hair oil.
-I use this oil on my hair everyday; but also on my body, when I have a date with my husband!
-A few drops on your shoulders and your neck and you will smell “delicious”.
+Pre-baby, when I had a more “social” life in New York, I used this oil on my hair every day.
+Also, a few drops on your shoulders and your neck and you will smell “delicious”.
+Another item I like from Ranavat is the cream cleanser.
+It’s effective without drying or clogging the skin.

 Schmidt’s Naturals.
 I used to love them.
-They have this charcoal and magnesium deodorant that I, for some reason, LOVE so much.
-It might take a while to get used to it, but it is worth it.
+Well, I still do.
+They have this charcoal and magnesium deodorant that folks swear by, but my favourite is the rose one.
+It glides on my skin, and I love the scent.
 However, they have been bought by Unilever recently.
-And, unfortunately, Unilever is not known for their ethical and cruelty-free research.
-So, no more Schmidt’s for me.
+And, unfortunately, Unilever is not known for its ethical and cruelty-free research.
+So, a little activism will be needed to make sure they stay true to animals (humans and non-humans alike!).

 FruitenVeg is an accessories label based in NYC, specializing in whimsical, non-leather and faux-fur luxury handbags.
 I have not used their bags yet, but they look quite fun.